Murders of Hattie Mae Cohens and Brian Mock: Trial

 All four of those originally arrested were brought to trial.
 Sean Edwards chose to plead guilty to his charge of aggravated murder, in hopes of a chance at parole.
 The other three pled not guilty.
 Jury selection for the trial began in February 1993.

 During the trial, defense attorney Kevin Lafky called the incident "a sad, tragic collapse in judgment" influenced by alcohol consumption, while prosecutors framed the attack as intentional and based on racial and homophobic prejudices.
 Jurors listened to three weeks of testimony and deliberated for three days on the verdict.

-In April 1993, Leon Tucker and Phillip Wilson Jr. were found guilty of murder, as well as assault, arson and racial intimidation.
-The two were not found guilty of aggravated murder.
+In April 1993, Leon Tucker and Phillip Wilson Jr. were found guilty of murder, as well as assault, arson and racial intimidation, but were not found guilty of aggravated murder.
 Yolanda Cotton was acquitted of all charges.

 Marion County Circuit Court Judge Albin Norblad sentenced Wilson to 35 years in prison, Tucker to 30 years in prison, and Edwards to 25 years in prison.